Expungement

 Sealing and Expungement Lawyer

-According to article 136 of the penal code, the following requirements must be met in order to cancel a criminal record:
+According to Article 136 of the penal code, the following requirements must be met to cancel a criminal record:

 The penalty must have been extinguished.

-The period of time established in article 136 of the Penal Code must have elapsed since the extinction of the sentence to which he/she was punished without having reoffended.
+The time established in Article 136 of the Penal Code must have elapsed since the extinction of the sentence to which he/she was punished without reoffending.

 Deadlines for expungement